How do I close my AWS account?

-I want to close or cancel my Amazon Web Services (AWS) account.
+I want to close or cancel my AWS account.
 How do I do that?

 Here are a few things to keep in mind before closing your account:

-- To close an account, you must be able to sign in as the AWS account root user of the account.
-If you sign in to an account with an IAM user or role, you can't close the account.
+- To close an account, you must be signed in as the AWS account root user of the account.
+If you sign in to an account with an AWS Identity and Access Management (IAM) user or role, you can't close the account.

-- Member accounts that were created using AWS Organizations do not have a root password by default.
+- Member accounts created using AWS Organizations by default don't have a root password.
 You must reset the root user password for these accounts before you can sign in as the root user.

-- Before you close your AWS account, back up any resources or data you want to keep.
-For instructions on how you might back up a particular resource, see the documentation for that service.
+- Before you close your AWS account, back up any resources or data that you want to keep.
+For instructions on how to back up a particular resource, see the AWS Documentation for that service.

-- After your account is closed, you can still sign in, view your past billing information, or contact AWS Support for up to 90 days.
+- After your account is closed, you can still sign in and file a support case or contact AWS Support for 90 days.

 - For security reasons, AWS Support can't close an account on your behalf.

-- Sign in as the root user of the account that you want to close.
+- Sign in to the AWS Management Console as the root user of the account.

 - Read and understand the terms of closing your account.

-- Select the check box, and then choose Close Account.
+- Select all check boxes, and then choose Close Account.

 - In the confirmation box, choose Close Account.

-Within a few minutes, you'll receive email confirmation that your account has been closed successfully.
+Within a few minutes, you receive email confirmation that your account is closed successfully.

-Note: If you want to close the master account in an organization, first delete the organization.
+Note: To close the master account in an organization, first delete the organization.